 There’s no better way to reach a huge audience for relatively little money than with a B2B social media presence.
 That’s why more than 93 percent of B2B marketers use social media as a rising channel where B2B buyers hang out more often.
-So which one should you use?
+When it comes to choosing the right social media channels, which one should you use?

 Not all platforms are the same, and neither are all B2B businesses.
 The big question is, where does your audience hang out?
 Here are some answers – and the data to back it up.
 Interested?

 B2B Social Media Networks – The Big Picture

 As you might imagine, the B2B audience’s preferences differ dramatically from their B2C counterparts.
 LinkedIn dominates the B2B space, followed by Facebook by a margin of about 3-to-1 in audience size (see graph below).
 Twitter and Instagram are a distant 3rd and 4th on the list, but with millions of users, these platforms still deserve consideration.